 \section{Introduction}

 There are numerous well-known approaches whereby operational semantics can be defined for functional programming languages: substitution-based reduction from the original $\lambda$-calculus \cite{LambdaBar}, substitution-based call-by-name or call-by-value reduction \cite{PlotkinSOS,Plotkincbncbv}, and various machine-based semantics including SECD, Krivine, CESK \cite{FelleisenCEK}, and G-machines.
-In this paper we define a minimal-state presentation of operational semantics which dispenses with substitutions, environments, stores, and continuations, and instead relies \emph{only on the call stack and two source program points} to encapsulate all information about the current state of a computation.
+In this paper we define a minimal-state presentation of operational semantics that dispenses with substitutions, environments, stores, and continuations, and instead relies \emph{only on the call stack and a source program point or a lexical level} to encapsulate all information about the current state of a computation.

 But how can variable values be looked up if the only dynamic state information is the call stack?
 In fact, there is enough information in the call stack to trace back in time through the control flow to the original point where a variable was defined.
 Because no values are propagated forward, we call it a \emph{pure demand semantics}: all values are looked up on demand.
 Note that pure demand is orthogonal to the laziness of lazy functional languages.
 Laziness describes the time during evaluation at which an expression is computed.
-On-demand is an orthogonal dimension describing how eagerly a variable-to-(expression-or-value) mapping is propagated.
+On-demand is an orthogonal dimension describing how eagerly a variable-to-expression/value mapping is propagated.
 Pure demand semantics can be defined for both call-by-name and call-by-value evaluation.

 For an example of the minimality of a pure demand semantics, consider a factorial definition and invocation: